-This page was designed to help our clients better understand our Texas criminal record expungement service and expungement in general.
+The purpose of this page is to help you better understand our Texas criminal record expungement service and expungement in general.
 You will find answers to the questions we are most frequently asked.
-If your question is related to eligibility requirements please take the free online expungement eligibility test.
+If your question is related to eligibility requirements and specifically your eligibility, please take the free online expungement eligibility test.

 Simply click on a question to view its answer: